Knowledge-Wisdom-Understanding/recon/docs/overview.md

 ## Configuration

-You can change the syntax of enumeration commands in the config/config.yaml file.
+You can change the syntax of enumeration commands in the [Configuration config.yaml](../tree/master/config/config.yaml) file.
-Just Make sure not to change the $var variables as doing so will break functionality of O.G.
+Just Make sure not to change the \$var variables as doing so will break functionality of O.G.
 Auto-Recon.

 ## Usage